 Our website contains third-party content.
 We do not have control over and are not responsible for the accessibility of this content, but we endeavour to work with the third party to improve its accessibility.
 This may include:

 - Content/functionality on our website

 - Content hosted on other websites such as social media sites

 This statement was prepared on 17 September 2020

-This website was last 17 September 2020.
-The test was carried out by the office.
-A full technical test will be carried out when a new web platform goes live later in 2020.
+This website was last tested 18 November 2020.
+The test was carried out by our web developer.
+A full technical test will be carried out in the near future.